earthai-tech/watex/docs/view.rst

 	>>> # plot filtered tensor using the log10 resistivity
 	>>> t.plot_ctensor2d (to_log10=True, ffilter='flma')

-Here is the following output and can be compared with the above figure.
+Here is the following output which can be compared with the above figure.
 The FLMA shows a smooth filtered resistivity tensor `yx` as possible.

 .. figure:: ../examples/auto_examples/view_tplot_quick_plot_tensor_resyx_filtered_with_fixed_dipole_length_moving_average.png